 Combine that with its 22mm internal rim width, and the Allroad Pro makes for a plush ride.
 The Allroad Pros are compatible with center lock disc brakes.

-While Shimano’s GRX RX570’s may not have the flashy carbon rims of other wheelsets on this list, this wheelset does offer excellent performance at a much more digestible price than other higher-performing gravel wheelsets.
+While Shimano’s GRX RX570’s may not have the flashy carbon rims of other wheelsets on this list, this wheelset does offer excellent performance at a much more digestible price than other higher-performing models.

-This wheelset includes a sturdy yet relatively lightweight design that makes the RX570s effective on everything to paved surfaces to rough fire roads to smooth singletrack.
-And while the aluminum body makes for a much bumpier ride than carbon rims, these are gravel wheels, so the low pressure wider tires that you’ll be mounting on them will handle plenty of the shock absorption duties.
+This wheelset includes a sturdy yet relatively lightweight design that makes the RX570s effective on everything from paved surfaces to rough fire roads to smooth singletrack.
+And while the aluminum body makes for a much bumpier ride than carbon rims, the low-pressure wider tires that you’ll be mounting on them will handle plenty of the shock absorption duties.

 Shimano’s GRX hubs offer smooth roll and little lag in wheel engagement.
-While these wheels may not have the performance level of other wheelsets on this list, given the significantly lower price point, they’re a great value option.
+While these wheels may not have the performance level of other wheelsets on this list, they’re a great value option given the significantly lower price point.